-Johnson & Wales University encourages individuals to report any incidents which may be violations of state law to law enforcement authorities.
+Johnson & Wales University encourages individuals to report any incidents which may be violations of state law to law enforcement authori ies.
 Doing so does not preclude an individual from reporting the incident to the university.
-The following definitions and statutes are taken from the Rhode Island General Laws that may be relevant to misconduct described in this policy.
+The following definitions and statutes are taken from the Rhode sland.
+General La s that may be relevant to misconduct described in this policy.

-Sexual Assault
+Rhode Island Sexual Assault

 R.I.
-General Laws § 11-37
+General La s § 11-37